mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/security/index.md

 Use the following `DCOS CLI` commands to rapidly provision a service account with the required permissions:

-1. Grant the permissions and the allowed actions to the service account using the following commands.
-Some of these permissions may exist already.
-Run these commands with your service account name (`<service-account-id>`) specified:

     ```bash
     # Allows the default user 'nobody' to execute tasks